Do I Need to Rent a Car at Honolulu International Airport?

 - Waikiki Vista

-If you’re a planner, you can book up to 30 days in advance.
+If you’re a planner, you can book up to a year in advance.
 If you prefer the freedom of no plans at all, you can also book a vehicle on the same day.
 (We do recommend planning ahead during peak travel times to ensure you have a car!)

 The bottom line